Visit your refreshed Thames Barrier Park

-When it first opened, the Thames Barrier Park was far more isolated, with Custom House being the nearest DLR station 20 minutes away.
+The Thames Barrier Park was far more isolated when it first opened, with Custom House being the nearest DLR station 20 minutes away.
 During those years, before Pontoon Dock DLR opened in 2005, it was a park visited mostly by locals and dedicated tourists.
 Today, as the Royal Docks steps into its new role as a creative centre for London, people from all over the city make the trip to Thames Barrier Park to see its rolling hedges and to admire the beautiful architecture of the Thames Barrier that has kept the city safe from flooding since 1974.

-With the city changing so rapidly during the pandemic, we need green oases like the Thames Barrier Park, and we need to know that some things will stay the same.
-This year’s refurbishment will make sure that the park remains a beloved part of the Royal Docks in the years to come.
+With the city changing so rapidly during and since the pandemic, we need green oases like the Thames Barrier Park, and we need to know that some things will stay the same.
+The refurbishment works will make sure that the park remains a beloved part of the Royal Docks in the years to come.

 Stories from around the docks

 Demolition works to start at Silvertown

 The Silvertown project is a major new development in heart of the Royal Docks building new homes and a vibrant new centre to the area.